-The R&A and the ANNIKA Foundation will organize the inaugural Women’s Amateur Latin America championship.
+The R&A and the ANNIKA Foundation organise the Women’s Amateur Latin America championship.
 In 2016, the ANNIKA Foundation and The R&A partnered to create the Annika Invitational Latin America, which was played until 2019.
 Due to the success of that tournament, both organizations created the Women’s Amateur Latin America with the main goal of continuing to support the growth and development of amateur golf for women in the region.

-The 60-player field is comprised annually of the top female amateurs from South America, Central America, Mexico and the Caribbean.
+The 60-player field is comprised annually of the top female amateurs from South America, Central America, Mexico, and the Caribbean.